ERM: Ed Research and Measurement

 How to Read Course Descriptions

 ERM 351.
-Evaluation and Measurement.
+Educational Research, Design & Evaluation.
 3 Credits.

 ERM 353.
 Ethical and Effective Assessment for Learning: Early Grades.
 3 Credits.